Elevation: 7,801 ft

 This peak is not in the book.

-South Mountain is a large p2k summit located in Idaho’s far southwest corner.
-This big mountain is somewhat detached from the main Owyhee Mountains crest and it is nearly a small mountain range in its own right.
-Given its prominence, size and location South Mountain is an impressive peak by any measurement.
+South Mountain is located in Idaho’s far southwest corner.
+This big mountain is somewhat detached from the main Owyhee Mountains crest.
+It is nearly a small mountain range in its own right.
+Given its prominence, size and location, South Mountain is an impressive peak by any measurement.
+USGS Cliffs

-A large part of the mountain is private land.
-The BLM controls the actual summit and maintains and (in the summer) mans a fire lookout on the top.
-As a result there is a road that leads all the way to summit.
-The final stretch of the road requires a 4WD.
+A large part of the mountain is on private land.
+The BLM controls the actual summit and maintains and, in the summer, mans a fire lookout on the top.
+As a result, there is a road that leads all the way to the summit.
+The final stretch of the road requires a 4WD vehicle.
 Almost all of the access road is located on private land.

 Access the peak from Jordan Valley, Oregon and US-95.
-The highway makes a 90 degree turn in downtown Jordan Valley.
-From this point, turn onto Yturri Blvd.
-Follow this paved road which quickly becomes the Pleasant Valley Road out of town and follow it south through Ranch land for 7.4 miles to to the signed junction for the South Mountain Road.
+The highway makes a 90-degree turn in downtown Jordan Valley.
+From this point, turn onto Yturri Boulevard.
+Follow this paved road as it quickly becomes Pleasant Valley Road out of town.
+Drive south on Pleasant Valley Road through ranch land for 7.4 miles to to the signed junction for the South Mountain Road.
 Turn onto the wide, well-graded South Mountain Road and follow it as it works its way southeast.
-When you arrived at the signed junction shown in the photo below vear off to your right.
+When you arrived at the signed junction shown in the photo below, veer off to your right.

-From this point the road is bumpy, often steep and totally on private property.
-According to the BLM fire lookout, the BLM does not have a recorded right of way through the private property and there are several property owners who could close off access at any time.
-Fortunately, as of July 2017 access is open to the public and actually directionally signed by the largest property owner, the Thunder Mountain Mine Company.
+From this point, the road is bumpy, often steep and totally on private property.
+According to the BLM fire lookout, the BLM does not have a recorded right-of-way through the private property and there are several property owners who could close off access at any time.
+Fortunately, as of July 2017, access is open to the public and is signed by the largest property owner, the Thunder Mountain Mine Company.

-There is a junction three quarters of a mile before the summit.
-(This spot is also the trailhead for an ascent of Peak 7757.)
+There is a junction at 3/4 mile before the summit.
+This spot is also the trailhead for an ascent of Peak 7757.
 Turn right and follow the road to the summit.
 I recommend parking at this point and walking the last bit.
 There is a spot along this last section that often holds a snowbank into early July.

 Regions: Owyhee Mountains